nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User input to change tag
+2. AddressBook request user to input tag to change
+3. User enters the tag to change
+4. AddressBook shows list of person with that tag
+5. User enters the new tag to change to
+6. AddressBook request for confirmation to change tag for all person with the initial tag
+7. User confirms the change
+8. AddressBook rename all tags to the new tag

+**Extensions**

+1a.
+AddressBook is empty

+> Use case ends

+3a.
+Tag is not found

+> 3a1.
+AddressBook shows an error message <br>
+Use case resumes at step 2

+5a.
+User input is invalid

+> 5a1.
+AddressBook shows an error message <br>
+ Use case resumes at step 6

 ## Appendix C : Non Functional Requirements